Noxtal/bhammer/README.md

 # bhammer

-This is a Python tool to create a ASCII art banner for a command line tool.
+This is a Python tool to create an ASCII art banner for a command line tool.

 ## Usage
 ### Install